30 DIY Indoor Herb Garden Ideas

 Spice Drawer Herb Planter

-Making use of old spice storage drawers, this design gives a real touch of class to your kitchen, and it serves a dual purpose of being able to do double duty by storing dried spices in the drawers not being used as planters.
+Making use of old spice storage drawers, this design gives a real touch of class to your kitchen, and it serves a double purpose of being able to do double duty by storing dried spices in the drawers not being used as planters.

 Eclectic Shelving Unit Planter